 A GW4 BioMed Studentship includes a UKRI level stipend, fees, RTSG of up to £5k per annum (depending on nature of project) and a travel grant of £300 per annum.
-Studentships are funded for 4 years with the submission deadline at 4 years.
-Additional awards can be made to cover the cost of high cost or exceptional training needs via a biannual competitive bidding process.
-There are NO additional DTP funds for enhanced project costs.
+Studentships are funded for 4 years with the submission deadline at 4 years which includes the 3 month prep period and a 3 month Broadening Horizons placement.
+Additional awards can be made to cover the cost of high cost or exceptional training needs via a bi-annual competitive bidding process once the project has started.
+High cost training grants must be requested in this application form.
+There are NO additional DTP funds for ongoing or incidental project costs.
 Note the RTSG is for research training and support and in line with UKRI and MRC policy, must be made available to the students for costs of, for example, training workshops, conference attendance and travel associated with attending development activities and placements.
 It must not be used solely for the purchase of consumables and MUST NOT be used at all for the purchase of items which would reasonably be expected to be provided by the institution including laptops.
 Project costs must therefore be covered by laboratory or programme grants.